cloudevents/spec/cesql/spec.md

 ## Abstract

-The goal of this specification is to define an expression language SQL-like which can be used to express predicates on CloudEvents instances.
+The goal of this specification is to define a SQL-like expression language which can be used to express predicates on CloudEvent instances.

 ## Status of this document